Murdock135/second_brain/400_projects/420_professional_projects/what_causes_salmonella/tasks.md

-- [x] #task Parse the output from the llm #ongoing ✅ 2025-03-22
-- [x] #task Use ChatPromptTemplate to format the message so that it is explicit as to what is the human message #planned ✅ 2025-03-29
-- [x] #task Make powerpoint ✅ 2025-05-05
-- [x] #task create a explorer ✅ 2025-05-08
-- [x] #task get structured output ✅ 2025-04-24
-- [x] #task add {df_heads} to the planner's system message #planned ✅ 2025-05-08
-- [x] #task make the `pipeline` func with planner, executor #ongoing ✅ 2025-05-14
-- [x] #task migrate to langgraph #ongoing ✅ 2025-06-10
-	- [x] #task planner ✅ 2025-05-25
-	- [x] #task executor ✅ 2025-06-09
-- [x] #task Get gemini API and use it #ongoing ✅ 2025-06-18
 - [ ] #task refine config.py #planned
 - [ ] #task path to manifest should be set in Config #planned
-- [x] #task make the aggregator ✅ 2025-06-13
-- [x] #task create a router node that determines if the planner needs to be invoked or if it can answer the user's query itself. #ongoing ✅ 2025-05-25
 - [ ] #task put test queries into config.toml #planned
-- [x] #task create a script to download data ✅ 2025-06-04
-- [x] #task create tools to access blob and list the files #ongoing ✅ 2025-06-04
-- [x] #task Change the system prompts to include text from manifest.json instead of tree #planned ✅ 2025-06-06
-	- [x] #task dispose of get_tree_bash (put into archive) and create another function to read in `manifest.json` #planned ✅ 2025-06-06
-- [x] #task refine project structure #ongoing ✅ 2025-06-13
 - [ ] #task set up project releases #planned based on [about releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)
 - [ ] #task set up logging with portkey #planned
 - [ ] #task Add examples to the system message to implement few-shot.
 - [ ] #task create a function to return a chatprompttemplate for an agent.
 Use kwargs to partially format.
-- [x] #task instead of invoking a new API call, add to the list of messages/ use memory. #planned ✅ 2025-06-13
-- [x] #task Extract the json plan #ongoing ✅ 2025-04-07
-- [x] #task Add a loop (max 5 times) to force proper output schema ✅ 2025-06-02
 - [ ] #task Integrate tools
 	- [ ] #task e2b
 	- [x] #task filesystem ✅ 2025-06-13